 All members of staff, governors and teaching assistants accept responsibility for all pupils and are committed to meeting their pastoral, social and academic needs withing the school environment.

 It is anticipated that the school will receive approximately £23,000 funding for Pupil Premium.
 The school will track the impact of support on pupil progress throughout the year.
 It will examine the impact of any interventions and funding decisions to evaluate how effectively leadership at all levels promotes improved teaching, as judged within the context of the school to enable all pupils to overcome specific barriers to learning.

 This year the grant is being used to support our Pupil Premium children in various ways as a proportion of our spending.

-Additional 1-1 mentoring by the class teacher or teaching assistant is in place for those children who are eligible for Pupil Premium.
+Additional 1-1 mentoring by teachers or teaching assistants is in place for those children who are eligible for Pupil Premium.

-We employ a Learning Mentor who spends time with children on a 1-1 basis providing additional support for children with a range of needs such as emotional, social, behavioural, attendance/punctuality.
+We employ additional Teaching Assistants/teachers who spend time with children on a 1-1 basis providing additional support for children with a range of needs such as emotional, social, behavioural, attendance/punctuality.

 School trips can be subsidised for Pupil Premium pupils - trips and visits are a key part of the creative curriculum approach and are used to support subsequent writing and curriculum work.